josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/⚖️_Legal_State_Governance/⚖️_due_diligence_as_moral_defence.md

 > 📡 Cross-references:
 >
-> - [🏛️ The Wannsee Template: How Bureaucratic Genocide Operates](../../🐍_Ouroborotic_Violence/🩸_Genocide_Denialism/🏛️_wannsee_template_bureaucratic_genocide.md) - *how events like the Holocaust get "signed off" in the paperwork the perpetrators forget to destroy*
+> - [🏛️ The Wannsee Template: How Bureaucratic Genocide Operates](../../🐍_Ouroborotic_Violence/🩸_Genocide_Denialism/🏛️_wannsee_template_bureaucratic_genocide.md) - *how events like the Holocaust get "signed off" in the paperwork the perpetrators forget to destroy, so we know what to look for in prevention and deescalation today*
 > - [🪶 Reading the Dog Whistle — Bureaucratic Language and Atrocity Risk](./🪶_reading_the_dog_whistle.md) - *how events like the Holocaust, through to the genocides which include the people of Palestine, South Sudan, and Congo today, get normalised through coded language*

 _Last updated: 2025-12-15_